rng-guy/NFSMWBartender/README.md

 ## 3.1 - What should I know about the file parsing?

 Some **parameter groups** (indicated by `[...]`) in Bartender's configuration files allow you (see their comments) to provide a `default` value.
 Bartender parses these groups in three steps:
-1. Bartender sets this `default` to the game's vanilla value(s) if you omit it,
+1. Bartender sets the `default` to the game's vanilla value(s) if you omitted it,
-2. Bartender sets all free-roam Heat levels (format: `heatXY`) you omit to this `default`, and
+2. Bartender sets all free-roam Heat levels (format: `heatXY`) you omitted to the `default`, and
-3. Bartender sets all race Heat levels (format: `raceXY`) you omit to their free-roam values.
+3. Bartender sets all race Heat levels (format: `raceXY`) you omitted to their free-roam values.

 &nbsp;